What Is a 1/4 Zip Fleece? Warmth, Bulk & Brand Guide

 This is where brands need to be honest.

 A fleece 1/4 zip pullover can absolutely strengthen a collection.
-It can make the cold-weather offer feel more real.
-It can give the range a softer, more tactile layer.
+It can make the cold-weather offer feel more complete.
+It can give the range a softer and more tactile layer.
 It can add immediate shelf appeal because customers understand the value quickly.

 But fleece also reduces flexibility if it is not handled carefully.

 It can shorten the selling window.
-It can make the style feel too warm for mild climates.
-It can push the silhouette toward a more casual, fuller shape.
-It can make layering under outerwear less clean than the team expected.
+It can feel too warm for mild climates.
+It can push the silhouette toward a fuller and more casual shape.
+It can make layering under outerwear less clean than expected.
 And if the fleece is too lofty, the garment may stop reading like a true mid-layer and start feeling closer to a casual outer-style pullover.

 That is not automatically a problem.